Q.What do I do if I get to my classroom, and it's locked?

-A. Proceed as instructed by College Security or emergency personnel.
+A. Proceed as instructed by College Security/Police Services or emergency personnel.
 Do not use cell phones or other electronic devices if you are within 150 feet of a potential bomb.
 If you receive a bomb threat by phone, when you hang up, immediately dial 9*57 from an on-campus phone or *57 from an off-campus phone to electronically flag the call.
-If the phone number is displayed on your phone, record that number,.
-Notify College Security emergency at extension 6911 and proceed as directed.
+If the phone number is displayed on your phone, record that number.
+Notify College Security/Police Services emergency at extension 6911 and proceed as directed.

 Q. What do I do if students are fighting in my classroom or in the hall?

-A. Call College Security non emergency at extension 6632 and college security associate will be dispatched to the scene.
+A. Call College Security/Police Services non-emergency at extension 6632 and College Security/Police Services associates will be dispatched to the scene.
 DO NOT try to handle the situation yourself.

 Q. Can I ask a student to leave my class if she/he is disruptive?
 What if she/he refuses to leave?

 A. Yes.
-If the student does not leave when asked, call College Security non emergency at extenstion 6632.
-If the disruption is severe, dismiss the entire class and contact College Security at 6632.
+If the student does not leave when asked, call College Security/Police Services non-emergency at extension 6632.
+If the disruption is severe, dismiss the entire class and contact College Security/Police Services at 6632.
 Be sure to send the written incident report to your immediate supervisor, and the Associated Vice President for Student Services.
 DO NOT try to handle the situation yourself.